highcharts/highcharts-angular/README.md

 - The `instance` property allows you to specify the Highcharts instance dynamically.
 - The `options` property is used to define global chart configurations applied across all charts.
 - The `modules` a callback with an array enables you to include Highcharts modules (e.g., exporting, accessibility) or custom themes.

+### Upgrade to v5

+Version 5 introduces significant improvements and changes to align with modern Angular practices. **Please review the following breaking changes before upgrading:**

+#### Breaking Changes

+1. **Dropped Support for `HighchartsChartModule`:**
+  - In v5, the package no longer requires `HighchartsChartModule`.
+This change leverages Angular's standalone component model for a more streamlined development experience.
+  - **Action Required:** Migrate your components to standalone by importing necessary dependencies directly into the component or directive.

 ### Usage